openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 An Apple account is required.
 Two factor authentication is supported.

 Please note: Application specific passwords are not supported.
+You´ll need to provide the account password to the binding.

 The Binding uses Google's [Geocode API](https://developers.google.com/maps/documentation/geocoding/) to derive a postal address from geographic coordinates.